What is the Polymath Initiative?

 Mr Federico Mantellassi, Research and Project Officer

 Federico Mantellassi is a Research and Project Officer at the Geneva Centre for Security Policy where he has worked since 2018.
-Federico’s research and writing focuses on how emerging technologies impact international security, conflict and politics, as well as looking at the societal and ethical implications of their development and use.
-The technologies he focuses on are artificial intelligence, neurotechnology and synthetic biology.
-Federico is also the project coordinator of the Polymath Initiative.
+Federico’s research and writing focuses on how emerging technologies impact international security and warfare, as well as on the societal implications of their development and use.
+Federico is also the project coordinator of the GCSP’s Polymath Initiative; an effort to create a community of scientists able bridge the gap between the scientific and technological community and the world of policy making.
 Previously, he assisted in the organisation of executive education activities at the GCSP and was the project coordinator of the annual Geneva Cyber 9/12 Strategy Challenge.
 He holds a Master’s Degree in Intelligence and International Security from King’s College London, and a Bachelor’s Degree in International Studies from the University of Leiden.
 Federico speaks English, French and Italian.

 - Mantellassi, Federico.
 "In Focus: The Challenges of Artificial Intelligence" Geneva Centre for Security Policy, 4 April 2022. https://www.gcsp.ch/global-insights/focus-challenges-artificial-intelligence